Skip to content

 4. Tap the minimize icon (two arrows facing each other) in the top-left to go back to the meeting.

-It wouldn't be an app tutorial on Zapier without an opinion attached to it, so here you go: I don't think you should blur your background on Zoom.
+It wouldn't be an app tutorial on Zapier without an opinion attached to it, so here you go: I don't think you should blur or disguise your background on Zoom.

 One time, my kids were watching TV in the living room where my desk is, so I was sitting in the kids' playroom for my 1:1 with my manager.
 We started the call, and she immediately asked about the artwork (generous term) behind me.
 It was a giant kid-painted mural that we'd slapped up on the wall two years earlier and never took down, I told her.
 She said she liked it, and that she actually had her own doodles on her wall.